 We were looking for a banking partner to support us on our treasury transformation project in Asia.
 HSBC played a pivotal role in delivering a smooth transition journey in just 18 months and is now our lead bank in Asia

 The bank account rationalisation and liquidity management project has delivered a range of important benefits to ESI.
 The company’s treasury now has total visibility and control of all ESI’s bank balances in Asia Pacific via a single interface, which means that it can quickly mobilise its Asia Pacific liquidity, be that for investment or US repatriation.
 The cash now available for this is substantial, with some 60 per cent of the company’s Asia Pacific liquidity now concentrated in the new Singapore pool structure.
 As a result, cash mobility is also now far faster: if cash is needed in a particular location, it can now be moved there within 30 minutes, when in the past this could often take days.
-“Clients, such as Element Solutions Inc., are able to optimise their liquidity and enable the rapid flow of funds to meet strategic needs through a regional liquidity structure” says David Andrada, Global Sector Head - Natural Resources and Utilities, Global Liquidity and Cash Management, HSBC.
+“Clients, such as Element Solutions Inc., are able to optimise their liquidity and enable the rapid flow of funds to meet strategic needs through a regional liquidity structure,” says a Senior HSBC Representative.

 A high level of automation has been achieved through the project, with no manual intervention required to operate the pooling structure or to run balance reporting.
 This means that the time required to undertake routine treasury tasks has declined dramatically.
 For instance, Asia Pacific balance reporting now takes five minutes, versus the 24-48 hours it previously took.
 Consequently the productivity of finance personnel has improved substantially, with more resources now available for value-added activities.